kailash-manasarovar/statement/docs/timeline/2024/october.md

 - She u-turns abruptly and stops to stare at me, grins and cycles off the way she came.
 - I know it's her because she looks like her brother Domingo.
 - I thought I had her on film; although she may have stayed just out of shot knowing I was wearing my hiker's camera.
-- I'll post all the films of this walk shortly on this page.
 - What you can notice is that, after seeing her, I become nervous and start singing a little to self-sooth.
 - I tweet about this meeting later on, and it is translated a lot.